AntoPorter/antoporter.github.io/docs/endpoint/intune/quickwins-appcontrolforbusiness.md

 ## In Conclusion

 App Control for Business offers a powerful solution for IT administrators aiming to enhance security and replace legacy systems.
-By adopting this modern technology, organizations can ensure better protection, streamlined management, and regulatory compliance.
-It’s time to make the transition and embrace a more secure and efficient IT environment.
+By adopting this modern technology, organizations can ensure better protection, streamlined management, and regulatory compliance, with a much easier experience.